 By shedding a gentle spotlight on these LGBT individuals, the project was a way to create conversations and normalise LGBTQ.
 For some of the individuals, it was even a chance for them to come out.

 As a non-LGBT millennial who grew up in a 100% heterosexual family (including extended family), we never outrightly talked about anything LGBT.
 However, it is an unspoken understanding that being LGBT ‘is not the way to go’ to my parents and their generation.
-I see it from the way they joke about gays in the entertainment industry.
-I hear it from the derogatory tone when they talk about girls dressing like tomboys.
+I see it from the way they joke about gays and hear it from their derogatory tone when discussing LGBT topics.

 There’s still a stigma surrounding this movement in the older generations and it is a longstanding battle.
 But it’s a battle that our generation, who are more receptive of the LGBT movement, have to help fight.
 If we continue to be accepting but apathetic, there will never be progress.

 As such, more has to be done to also help our society to be more open-minded and receptive.
 Covering your child’s eyes or telling them not to become like ‘those LGBT people’ when they grow up isn’t going to help.

 We need to be more open-minded as to being able to separate religion and sexuality.
 Some religions have strict beliefs in sexuality, and that’s completely fine.
 But just as everyone is entitled to their own beliefs, we should learn to agree to disagree.
 We need to be more willing to listen.

 Take notes from these Christians who went to a pride parade to apologise for the way they or fellow Christians have been treating the LGBT community.